 - i.
-If possible, evacuate and section of f4 areas that the symptomatic individual was in for more than 10 minutes over the past 24 hours f (for example, symptomatic person's office, shared work areas, kitchen area). - ii.
+If possible, evacuate and section of f4 areas that the symptomatic individual was in for more than 10 minutes over the past 24 hours for example, symptomatic person's office, shared work areas, kitchen area). - ii.
 Notify the department's facilities management team via service request with the following information (as known and available): - i.
 This is a COVID-19 symptoms alert, with request for preventive disinfectant cleaning. - ii.
-The point of contact within the department. - iii.
-The location of the potentially infected area (for example, Courthouse, Suite #XXX). - iv.
-The time that the symptomatic person who tested positive was last in the space. - v.
-Whether the space has been sectioned off or not.
+The point of contact within the department.